wazuh/wazuh-kubernetes/docs/ref/configuration/environment-variables.md

 - If you change service names, update `OPENSEARCH_HOSTS` and `WAZUH_API_URL` accordingly.
 - Keep TLS-related variables consistent with mounted certificate paths.
+- The dashboard authenticates to the Wazuh indexer with `DASHBOARD_USERNAME` and `DASHBOARD_PASSWORD`, which the entrypoint writes into the dashboard keystore.
+It does not read `INDEXER_USERNAME` or `INDEXER_PASSWORD`; those belong to the manager.
 - Rotate credentials by updating Secrets and restarting the workloads that read them.
 Updating a Secret is only half of it: the account inside the Wazuh indexer or the Wazuh API has to be changed too.
 See [Credentials](../credentials.md).

 ## Secret-backed variable mapping